iffy/xatrobots/README.md

 -------------------------------------------------------------------------------
 Each game is played on a board of squares.
 Bots are members of a team.
 Each square on the board contains a pylon which can be captured by bots.
-A team wins when it controls all the pylons on the board.
+A team wins when it has captured all the pylons on the board.

 Bots have limited (but renewable) amounts of health and energy.
 Using energy, bots can deal damage to other bots by shooting them with cannons, may heal other bots by using repair kits, may move to adjacent squares and may capture pylons.
 Bots can perform work to gain more energy.

-Each square contains a number of material blocks.
-Material blocks can be forged into cannons, repair kits or bot portals.
+Each square contains a certain amount of ore.
+Ore can be converted into cannons, repair kits or bot portals.

 Bots can not communicate on the server.
 It is expected that communication and coordination will happen on the client's computers (that's the whole point).